 terminationDate (DateTime)

-While creationDate and terminationDate are similar to those of PrimalSpaceLayer, the isLogical attribute allows differentiating whether the provided network is a geometric or a logical network.
+While creationDate and terminationDate are similar to those of PrimalSpaceLayer, the isLogical property allows differentiating whether the provided network is a geometric or a logical network.
 This difference may matter for certain applications such as navigation, where a logical network would not be sufficient to evaluate travel distances between cells.
 Similarly, the isDirected property allows to specify if the graph associated with the DualSpaceLayer is directed or not.
 A directed graph implies that the node directions should be considered in the applications.
 Currently, the order of the nodes in the implementation formats determines their direction.
-Additionally, a DualSpace provides references to all its related Node and Edge entities through its nodeMember and edgeMember attributes.
+Additionally, a DualSpace provides references to all its related Node and Edge entities through its nodeMember and edgeMember compositions.